BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/ARCHITECTURE.md

       this.handleResourceSync
     );

-    // Use CosmicSyncCore storage for resource data this.resourceStore = this.cosmic.storage.createStore('resources');
+    // Use CivicBase storage for resource data this.resourceStore = this.cosmic.storage.createStore('resources');
   }